amberstar/State/README.md

 # State

-A Swift model framework for structs, enums, and protocols that you can design in Xcode Data Modeler.
+A Swift model framework for structs, enums, and protocol models stored as plist, json, or binary files.

 ##